 Creating Sensory Diets – for Parents & Teachers

-For parents and teachers, it is important to remember to follow through with all the sensory diet protocols your therapist sets up for you.
-Carry over into home and school will give you the best outcomes when working with a sensory diet.
+For parents and teachers, it is important to follow through with all the sensory diet protocols your therapist sets up for you.
+Carryover into home and school will give you the best outcomes when working with a sensory diet.
 Consistency is KEY!
-Without it you won’t be able to know if the sensory diet is really working or not.
+Without it, you won't know if the sensory diet is really working or not.

-But also remember that what may work for a couple weeks may not work after a while.
-This is why communication with your child’s therapist and teacher is SO important.
+Remember that what may work for a couple of weeks may not work after a while.
+This is why communication with your child's therapist and the teacher is SO important.

 Creating a sensory area or room in your home or school is a great way to get started.
 Having a variety of sensory toys such as fidgets, chewing items, dim lighting, etc. are important parts of a sensory room.

-Also planning ahead and having an idea of what types of input or transitions sets your child’s sensory processing behavior off and having ways to help them cope and transition are important for you to recognize.
-Have a routine so your child knows what to expect for the day is definitely helpful.
+Planning ahead and having an idea of what types of input or transitions set your child's sensory processing behavior off and having ways to help them cope and transition, is important for you to recognize.
+Having a routine so your child knows what to expect for the day is definitely helpful.

 Visual schedules are very helpful for this and here are a few resources for that:

 - Free printable daily schedule for kids – And Next Comes L

 - Communication Board using the PECS system – By Stephanie Lynn

 - Visual Schedule for Special Needs – Sensory Processing Explained